anchampion/Ne_estimation_EcM_fungi/README.md

 ```

 We will use only the SB1 and SB2 sites, and consider them as 1
-homogenous population, with regard to DAPC.
+homogeneous population, with regard to DAPC.
 Then, we start from the
 original dataset.
 This is an example for SB1, but the same code was used
 for SB2.